Digital Communication Methods Lab Thesis Funding Grants

 The Amsterdam School of Communication Research (ASCoR)’s general guidelines for conducting and funding research apply for these grants.

-Receiving approval from the Ethical Review Board is not required to submit an application by 30/09 or 06/11.
+Receiving approval from the Ethical Review Board is not required to submit an application to this grant programme.

 About the Digital Communication Methods Lab